 Speaking to groups, large and small, gives me great joy.
 Through the wonders of Skype – or just a phone with a speaker – I can talk to anyone anywhere.
 If I’m close by, I may be able to get there in person.
-Please click on the MEET button and then “Contact Info.”
+Please click HERE to make your request.

 “Who knew aging, memory-impaired mothers could surprise their reluctantly dutiful daughters?
 Jo’s counter-intuitive take on caring for Mama Jo speaks to the resilience in late-life family care relationships.
 As author and memoirist, Jo delighted participants at Duke’s Alzheimer’s conference by encouraging to seek fresh, positive and personal perspectives on caring.”
 Lisa P. Gwyther, MSW, co-author The Alzheimer’s Action Plan: A Family Guide, Director of Duke Aging Center Family Support Program